The Herpes Rash

 Is it a herpes rash or something else?

-If you've been exposed to herpes, it could be a herpes rash – if you have had sexual contact (including vaginal, oral, or anal sex) with a person who have been diagnosed with herpes and is experiencing an active outbreak, you are likely to have become infected.
+If you've been exposed to herpes, it could be a herpes rash – if you have had sexual contact (including vaginal, oral, or anal sex) with a person who has been diagnosed with herpes and is experiencing an active outbreak, you are likely to have become infected.
 You can still become infected if you used a condom as an active outbreak of herpes is very contagious.

 It could also be a different STI – other sexually transmitted conditions (STIs) can also cause a rash.
 For example, untreated syphilis can cause a red or brown rash on the skin.
 Also, HIV can cause a rash in some people.
 It can be very difficult to tell what kind of STI a person has based on the symptoms alone as some of them can be very similar to each other.